-Government rules around social distancing and self-isolation for those with corona virus symptoms present specific challenges to bereaved families and friends wishing to attend the funerals and cremations of loved ones, or to comfort each other in close proximity.
+Government rules around social distancing and self-isolation for those with COVID-19 symptoms present specific challenges to bereaved families and friends wishing to attend the funerals and cremations of loved ones, or to comfort each other in close proximity.

 London-wide, we are working hard with faith leaders, funeral directors and others to offer support and to ensure that, wherever possible, family wishes will be acknowledged and respected.